-Based on a socio-ecological model of health, the Health Promotion specialization explores contemporary health promotion at individual, group, organization, community and population levels.
-Core study concepts include foundations, values and principles of health promotion; the assessment of health needs; planning, implementing and evaluating efforts to promote healthy behaviors; and advocacy for health in a variety of settings.
+Using a socio-ecological model of health, this specialization explores contemporary health promotion for individuals, groups, organizations and communities.
+The fundamental concepts include foundations, values and principles of health promotion; assessing health needs; implementing and evaluating programs; and policies and systems to promote healthy behaviors.
+Students will learn how to advocate for health in a variety of settings.

-Admission to the Health Promotion specialization requires sufficient background in health and/or social services and health education as evidenced by academic course work, work experience or a combination of both.
-Applicants should address relevant background in their letter of application.
+Admission into the Health Promotion specialization requires sufficient academic course work or experience in community health, health education or social services, or a combination.
+Applicants should address their education and work experience qualifications in their letter of application.